jcjorel/jesse-ai-best-practices/working_backwards/current/pr_faq_draft.md

 ### How is this different from GitHub Copilot or other AI coding tools?

-JESSE Framework doesn't replace AI coding assistants - it makes them dramatically more effective.
-While tools like Copilot provide code suggestions, JESSE provides the intelligent context that makes those suggestions accurate and consistent with your project.
-It's the only solution combining persistent knowledge management with AI-powered context intelligence, creating a competitive advantage for development teams.
+JESSE Framework doesn't replace AI coding assistants - it makes them work better with your specific project.
+While tools like Copilot provide code suggestions, JESSE provides the project context that makes those suggestions accurate and consistent with your codebase.
+It's the only solution that saves your project context between sessions and loads it instantly when you start working.

 ### What if I have problems?